Clinical Education | Clinical Clerkships - PCOM South Georgia

 As a Doctor of Osteopathic Medicine (DO) student at PCOM South Georgia, you will have the opportunity to examine, evaluate and provide care for patients as part of your third- and fourth-year clinical clerkships.

 After the first two years of clinically-integrated didactic training, DO students further develop their knowledge and skills under supervision in a clinical setting.
 Students work with physician preceptors in core specialties of internal medicine, family medicine, obstetrics and gynecology (OB/Gyn), pediatrics, osteopathic manipulative medicine (OMM), psychiatry and surgery in offices, clinics and hospitals.
-Rural/underserved and emergency medicine clerkships are done in the fourth year, in addition to audition rotation electives for residency positions.
+Primary care sub internships, complex care sub internship and emergency medicine clerkships are done in the fourth year, in addition to audition rotation electives for residency positions.

 The clerkships include assigned core education clerkships as well as elective/selective periods to allow students the opportunity to pursue special interests.

-During PCOM South Georgia's clinical clerkships, students will:
+During PCOM Georgia's clinical clerkship program, students will:

 • Develop clinical skills including physical examination, test interpretation and case presentation.